-Is the Founder/Executive Director of FOOD and has been involved in all departments of FOOD's projects including planning, project formulation, financial planning, management and monitoring & evaluation.
+Is the Founder/Executive Director of Foundation Of Occupational Development (FOOD) and has been involved in all departments of FOOD's projects including planning, project formulation, financial planning, management and monitoring & evaluation.
 Loyola Joseph has over 25 years experience in applied multi-disciplinary research and consultancy work.
 He has worked at all levels from Government to NGOs and has extensive regional field experience in India and Asia.
 His work has covered a range of environmental and social fields together with education, health and development issues.

 Santosh Narayanan, Project Coordinator

 Joined FOOD in 1995 to concentrate on the organisation's activities involving the use of Information & Communication Technologies (ICTs) for socio-economic development.
 In addition to specialising in ICTs he possesses multidisciplinary exposure in social development projects such as community-owned enterprise development, micro-credits, etc. His responsibilities include project formulation, training, management of in-house specialists and external consultants, project documentation and monitoring & evaluation.